 (4) An order that a case be taken off the Inactive Cases List may include any conditions necessary to ensure the case is conducted in a timely way.

-[Rule 44F inserted in Gazette 17 Jun 2011 p.
+[Rule 44F inserted: Gazette 17 Jun 2011 p.
 2161.]

 44G.
 Certain inactive cases taken to have been dismissed